limo39/kwenda/README.md

 **Karibu kwenye ulimwengu wa programu kwa Kiswahili!**
 *(Welcome to the world of programming in Swahili!)*

-**Lugha Yangu ni zaidi ya lugha ya programu - ni daraja kuelekea teknolojia kwa wote.**
+**Kwenda ni zaidi ya lugha ya programu - ni daraja kuelekea teknolojia kwa wote.**
-*(Lugha Yangu is more than a programming language - it's a bridge to technology for everyone.)*
+*(Kwenda is more than a programming language - it's a bridge to technology for everyone.)*